 It also helps to define your fears and things that might happen if you fail to achieve your goals.
 Knowing that you have an action plan in place for a worst-case scenario will help you see the importance of why you need to achieve your goals and put your mind at ease so you can focus better on the outcomes.

 Tip: Goal setting is not a one-time activity but a constant work-in-progress.
-Especially, as a newcomer, at times, you may realize that on the ground reality is different from what you imagined (for example, taking up a contract job before becoming a full-time employee), or you may need to adjust your timeline on some goals due to unforeseen circumstances (like COVID-19) or your situation may have changed (for instance, perhaps you were planning on buying a home, but now you a baby on the way and renting a bigger home is more of a priority).
+Especially, as a newcomer, at times, you may realize that on the ground reality is different from what you imagined (for example, taking up a contract job before becoming a full-time employee), or you may need to adjust your timeline on some goals due to unforeseen circumstances, or your situation may have changed (for instance, perhaps you were planning on buying a home, but now you have a baby on the way and renting a bigger home is more of a priority).
 Therefore, it’s important to revisit and revise your goals periodically to ensure they align with your ambitions and dreams.

 When you achieve a goal – big or small – be sure to reward yourself appropriately.
 This will motivate you to keep going and build self-confidence.
 Also, take a moment to analyze your achievement.
 If you achieved the goal easily, make your next goal more difficult or complex.
 Conversely, if this goal was hard, make the next one a little easier.
 Reflect on your learnings and apply them to other goals.
 If you experienced any challenges in achieving this goal, evaluate if you should set additional goals to address it.

-With the availability of a vaccine, as the economy slowly gets back to normal, goal setting can help us move forward in life by providing a roadmap to follow, providing a way to hold ourselves accountable, and helping us prioritize things that truly matter.
+Goal setting can help us move forward in life by providing a roadmap to follow, providing a way to hold ourselves accountable, and helping us prioritize things that truly matter.
 It can be valuable in taking charge of your life, career, and finances, and thus, managing stress as you head into the new year.